Serene-Arc/bulk-downloader-for-reddit/README.md

   - `scopes`

 All of these should not be modified unless you know what you're doing, as the default values will enable the BDFR to function just fine.
 A configuration is included in the BDFR when it is installed, and this will be placed in the configuration directory as the default.

+## Contributing

+If you wish to contribute, see [Contributing](docs/CONTRIBUTING.md) for more information.

+When reporting any issues or interacting with the developers, please follow the [Code of Conduct](docs/CODE_OF_CONDUCT.md).